project-hadron/discovery-transition-ds/docs/source/components/intro.rst

 Introduction
 ------------
+Project Hadron addresses feature engineering, data preprocessing, synthetic data, model predict, and other rapidly growing artificial intelligence (AI) and machine learning (ML) use cases.
+It directly focuses on data science capabilities and the execution of those capabilities as component microservice.
+It is built using object-oriented design (OOD) and object-oriented programming (OOP) to provide an extendable framework for quick build component solutions.

 Project Hadron has been built to bridge the gap between data scientists and data engineers.
 More specifically between machine learning business outcomes or use case and a product pipeline.
 It translates the work of data